stooj/stooj-dot-org/drafts/34-vim.md

 Time to get config-ing.

+> !NOTE
+> I'm going to be using a bunch of other people's configs for inspiration/ideas/solutions, but the big inspiration for the layout of the code is from [dc-tec](https://github.com/dc-tec/nixvim).

 Line numbers first, and if you're not a vim user then an "unusual" setup straight out the gate.

 The current line number is shown at the bottom a {,neo}vim window by default, along with the column number as well.
 That's handy, but I like to have the line numbers be a bit more obvious for myself and anyone looking over my shoulder.